 Employment Trends

 The job market in NYC has rebounded, with unemployment rates nearing pre-pandemic levels at approximately 4%.
-Major sectors like tech, finance, and healthcare are thriving, leading to increased demand for housing as professionals flock to the city.
+Major sectors like tech, finance, and healthcare are active, leading to increased demand for housing as professionals flock to the city.

 Remote Work Impact